Deep Learning in the Sequence Space: Algorithm and illustrative application

-We first explain our proposed algorithm by applying it to the simplest workhorse economy with aggregate risk - the stochastic growth model of \cite{brock_1972}.
+We first explain our proposed algorithm by applying it to the simplest workhorse economy with aggregate risk, the stochastic growth model of \cite{brock_1972}.
 This model can be accurately solved using conventional methods, so this section does not aim to claim a computational achievement of our method.
-Instead, it serves to lay out the proposed algorithm as transparently as possible, which is the easiest to do using a well-known work-horse model with well-known solution.
-In sections \ref{sec:OLG} and \ref{sec:HA} we then apply our algorithm in settings that pose a substantial, if not prohibitive challenge for presently available numerical methods.
+Instead, it serves to lay out the proposed algorithm as transparently as possible.
+In sections \ref{sec:OLG}, \ref{sec:HA}, and \ref{sec:retirement_model}, we then apply our algorithm in settings that pose a substantial challenge for existing numerical methods.

 Time is infinite and discrete, $t = 0, 1, \dots$.
 We consider an infinitely lived representative household that derives utility $u(C_t)$ from consumption $C_t$.
 The representative household owns the capital stock $K_t$ and inelastically supplies a constant amount of efficient units of labor $L = 1$ at the equilibrium wage $w_t$.
 The single good in the economy is produced by a representative firm endowed with a Cobb-Douglas production technology